WeR-stats/workshops/setup_cloud_machine_data_science/notes.md

   - once the configuration's syntax is correct, reload *Nginx* to load the new configuration:
     `sudo systemctl reload nginx`
   - you should now see the same results from the url http://hostname/shiny as from http://hostname:XXXX, http://hostname/rstudio as from http://hostname:XXXX.
-  - once you're happy with the changes, you can delete the rules from the firewall related to Shiny and RStudio:
+  - once you're happy with the changes, you can delete the rules from the firewall related to Shiny and RStudio.

   <a name="ssl-certificate"/>